Comprehensive Mailchimp Review: Is It the Right Tool?

 9. Complexity With Larger Lists

-Managing large email lists can become difficult with Mailchimp, significantly, as your subscriber base exceeds 10,000.
-While segmentation is available, it can be challenging to organize and target audiences with complex data requirements efficiently.
+Managing large email lists can become difficult with Mailchimp, especially as your subscriber base exceeds 10,000.
+While segmentation is available, it can be challenging to efficiently organize and target audiences with complex data requirements.

 The platform’s interface becomes less intuitive for managing and analyzing large datasets, and performance may slow as list sizes grow.